So long, sound of silence: Teams adapt again to noisy crowds - WHIZ News

 MADISON, Wis.
-(AP) — Big Ten teams spent the opening week of the season getting reacquainted with an unfamiliar sound.
+(AP) — College football teams spent the first big weekend of the season getting reacquainted with an unfamiliar sound.

 Authentic crowd noise.

-After playing in empty stadiums throughout the pandemic-delayed 2020 season, teams across the country welcomed spectators back and many stadiums were packed on the first big weekend of the season.
-In the Big Ten, that meant the resumption of some traditions, too, from midnight yell practice at Texas A&M to Wisconsin students bouncing to “Jump Around” to Iowa fans waving to kids at the children’s hospital adjacent to Kinnick Stadium.
+After playing in empty stadiums throughout the pandemic-delayed 2020 season, teams across the country welcomed spectators back and many stadiums were packed, including more than 109,000 at the Big House in Michigan.
+That meant the resumption of some traditions, too, from midnight yell practice at Texas A&M to Wisconsin students bouncing to “Jump Around” to Iowa fans waving to kids at the children’s hospital adjacent to Kinnick Stadium.

 The return of fans on game day also requires teams to adjust.
 Competing without spectators made it easy for players and coaches to communicate with one another last year.
 Now it’s a little trickier.